joshgerdes/jekyll-uno/_posts/2022-08-09-create-a-public-holidays-api-using-microsoft-azure.md

 1. **Navigate** to your **Azure Function**
 2. Click **App files**
 3. Change the dropdown to **requirements.psd1**
-4. In the hash brackets, comment out the #Az module line _(as this will load the entire Az Module set, which will cause an increased delay in the startup as those extra modules aren't needed)_, and add the following:
+4. In the hash array, comment out the #Az module line _(as this will load the entire Az Module set, which will cause an increased delay in the startup as those extra modules aren't needed)_, and add the following:

        # This file enables modules to be automatically managed by the Functions service.
        # See https://aka.ms/functionsmanageddependency for additional information.